 Since NSERC does not make deductions at source, you are responsible for payment of necessary income tax to the Canada Revenue Agency.

-At the end of February, NSERC will issue a statement of income (T4A form) for the previous year, which you must include with your income tax declaration to the Canada Revenue Agency.
+At the end of February, NSERC will issue a statement of income (T4A form) for the previous year for income tax purposes.
 Please note that travel reimbursement counts as income and will appear on the T4A form.

 If you have left your host laboratory by the end of February, or you prefer to have your T4A form sent to another address, you should send an Address for Income Tax Form T4A (Form E-9) to NSERC.

-Note: The date appearing on the instalment cheque determines the year in which the amount of the instalment must be declared as income for tax purposes, regardless of the date on which the cheque was received.
+Note: The deposit date of your payment in your bank account determines the year in which the amount of the instalment must be declared as income for tax purposes.

 When leaving Canada, you are required to have a tax clearance before departure.
 It will be provided with a Statement of Earnings by NSERC upon termination of your fellowship.